restlessronin/fastgs/README.md

 in sets of false-colour RGB images, or as ‘monochrome’ images (one per channel).

+There is also [experimental
+support](07a_vision.core.ipynb#animating-multiple-images) (not
-There is also [experimental support](07a_vision.core.ipynb#) (not integrated into the high-level API yet) for mapping multi-spectral images to an animation of multiple images.
+integrated into the API yet) for mapping multi-spectral images to an animation of multiple images.
+Feedback on it’s usefulness is welcome!

 The first use-case is Sentinel 2 images, which are naturally “dark”.
 There is a provision to provide “brightening” multipliers during